Autistic pupils can find everyday transitions difficult, as well as the major transitions that happen. The reasons can include:

 - The autistic pupil is helped to prepare, gently, positively and with the right support for them.
 I often start with a timeline at the start of Y6.
 This plots out the whole year and key events, including secondary applications, notifications of places, holidays, trips, open evenings and trips to secondary schools and so on.
 We use different coloured pens and are able to add other things that come up.
 This works better than a calendar for most, as they can see the whole year and how much time is between each event.

 - The pupil is familiar with their new class / school before they make the move.
 This should take as many visits as the child needs, at different times.
 For example, the first visit during lesson time when all the classes are in their rooms and the corridors are quiet.
 Extra visits might be made to familiarise the pupil with the dining hall, where the lockers and toilets are and where they can go for help, or quiet places to go at break times.

 - The pupil has had the chance to meet key people who will be there to support them on their first day.
 Photos may be taken to remind them over the summer holidays.

 - The pupil has someone they can discuss their worries and fears with.
 They have the opportunity to chat in a group with peers/friends so that they all know they have similar challenges ahead and so that they can help each other with suggestions.

 - The pupil has some input and contribution to their transition.
-This may include choosing dates and activities to do on visits, taking their own photos or video around the new school, choosing their new school bag, preparing a place to do home work.(For advice about homework see my social story or advice for pupils who are struggling with anxiety or unable to do homework)
+This may include choosing dates and activities to do on visits, taking their own photos or video around the new school, choosing their new school bag, preparing a place to do home work.(Advice for pupils who are struggling with anxiety or unable to do homework)

 - Parents feel informed, reassured and that they know who to contact when issues or questions arise.